wordofwarning/wordofwarning.org/current/2017-worksahead/index.md

 ---
 *Presented by* Word of Warning, Contact + STUN

-### Thursday 11 + Friday 12 May 2017
+### Thursday 11 + Friday 12 May 2017, 7.30pm
+**Home + homelessness, trust + trickery, science + sensuality…**
-**Two nights, two venues, four new works in development.**
+From the very edges of deception to the comfort blanket of the home-cooked, outer space to inner city streets, our annual sampler of new performance brings two nights, two venues, four new works in development:
-Our annual sampler of what's next in contemporary performance and live art — pushing the boundaries of form and content.
-2016's [Divergency](/archive/2016-divergency) + [Emergency](/archive/2016-emergency) saw over thirty emerging performances — from this enormous variety of work we've invited four artists at different stages in their careers to further develop their shows for Works Ahead 2017…

 #### at Contact, 7.30pm. £7/4 each night
 ***My Father's Kitchen* — Toni-Dee Paul**<br>Food, family, memories and the meaning of 'home'.